 • Knowing they contribute to helping families achieve independence.

 An update from Family Promise staff reports the following good news about the families who have been at First Presbyterian in the past year.
 Additionally there are updates on seven other families who are successfully in their own home but did not spend time with us.
 Several families are renting their own homes in the Beaufort area and in Hampton and are working full time.
 One parent takes the Palmetto Breeze bus from Hampton to Hilton Head for work 5 days a week.
 Several parents are part of the Leap Forward program.
 As one mother says: “I am so happy to feel that my boys are safe and that I can care for them the right way again.
 They are very much into basketball and football, we may see them on ESPN one day!”

-We will be baking up a storm (of cookies) in the FPC kitchen for the semiannual Kairos Walk at the Allendale Correction Facility.
-The Walk starts on Thursday, April 27, and ends on Sunday, April 30.
+More than 2,100 cookies were baked at the Kairos cookie bake the last Saturday in April for the semiannual Kairos Walk at the Allendale Correction Facility.
+The Walk was April 27-30.
 First Presbyterian Church has a growing number of members who devote their time to this Christian ministry, which is designed to help meet the spiritual needs of Allendale’s residents.
 Kairos’ ultimate goal is to see them restored to Christ, their families and their communities.
 No life is beyond the reach of God’s power!
-Last year we baked and boxed over 2,000 cookies!
-Everyone is welcome!
-Please help by emailing Sally Stracener, email@example.com, to let her know if you will be available.
-There are many tasks to be accomplished that day such as boxing, mixing, baking, cutting, etc. Even if you can just come for an hour, that will be helpful.

 Antioch Scholars Program in Jasper County